 Which Android OS is Better?
 Android 9 (Pie) or Android 8 (Oreo)

-Google brought in a revolution in 2009 when it first became an android development company and it’s been continuing ever since.
-It’s just like a press release but most of the world favours it and looks at what they have on the table.
-Google’s most successful Android OS services to date have been Nougat, which is distributed among more than 30% of devices globally.
-Oreo has also gained some popularity among the users making it one of the best OS globally.
+It brought in a revolution in 2009 when it first became an android development company and it’s been continuing ever since.
+It’s just like a press release but most of the world favors it and looks at what they have on the table.
+Google’s most successful Android OS service to date has been Nougat, which is distributed among more than 30% of devices globally.
+Oreo has also gained some popularity among users making it one of the best OS globally.
 With new technology in the market, many new possibilities are there in the market for the users and the developers.
-Let us have a look at what is the difference between Android 8, Android 9 and the latest Android 10.
+Let us have a look at what is the difference between Android 8, Android 9, and the latest Android 10.

-1. Android Pie brings into the picture a lot more colours as compared to Oreo.
-However, this might not look like a big change but the android pie has soft edges at its interface.
-Android Pie has more colourful icons as compared to oreo and the drop-down quick settings menu also uses more colours rather than plain icons.
-Overall, the android pie delivers a more colourful presentation in its interface.
+1. Android Pie brings into the picture a lot more colors as compared to Oreo.
+However, this might not look like a big change but android pie has soft edges at its interface.
+Android Pie has more colorful icons as compared to oreo and the drop-down quick settings menu also uses more colors rather than plain icons.
+Overall, android pie delivers a more colorful presentation in its interface.

 5. The adaptive brightness in Android 8 Oreo works according to the light outside.
 That means the intensity of the brightness is adjusted according to the brightness in the surroundings to reduce the amount of pressure on the eyes.
 However, in Android 9 the brightness of the phone will be adjusted as per the habits of the users.